§ 5 Membership

 (1) Membership shall be terminated by withdrawal or expulsion.
 For individual members it shall also be terminated by death and for juridical persons by dissolution of the same.

-(3) Before action is taken the member must be permitted to present his case to the Executive Council either in writing (simple letter or email) or in person.
+(5) Before action is taken the member must be permitted to present his case to the Executive Council.
+The member has to be informed about the decision in writing.

 § 8 Rights and responsibilities of the members

 (1) Members are entitled to participate in all activities of EAA, including access to the official journal.